bablokb/pi-vameter/README.md

 activate the changes.

-Besides the configuration of the GPIO for the start/stop-button you also have to check the script `/usr/local/bin/vameter.py`.
+Besides the configuration of the GPIO for the start/stop-button you also have to set some basic configuration values in `/etc/vameter.conf`.
+The first variable is just a configuration.
+The other two are calibration variables necessary to deal with sample variation and effects of the layout of the module:

+  - `ADC`: the type of ADC you are using
+  - `U_CC_2': the Hall-senser should output this value for I = 0mA
+  - `CONV_VALUE': conversion-value of the Hall-sensor (see the datasheet)

 Sadly, every ADC-converter needs it's special read commands and you have to configure the data for the ADC you are using.
-The script already contains some values for widely used ADCs (check variables `ADC` and `ADC_VALUES` at the beginning of the script).
+The script already contains some values for widely used ADCs (check variable `ADC_VALUES` at the beginning of the script).
 If your ADC is already supported you just have to change the variable `ADC`.
 Otherwise, you have to add the values of your ADC to `ADC_VALUES` first (and submit a patch).

+The value of `U_CC_2` has to be determined through measurement of Viout without any load - the Viout of the Hall-sensor shoud read something near 2.5.

+The value of `CONV_VALUE` needs some more care.
+Usually the value from the datasheet (e.g. 0.185 V/A for the ACS712) is fine, but sometimes this has to be adapted.
+To estimate the value, measure a fixed load for a couple of minutes using `vameter.py`, check the average current and adapt the value as necessary.

 The database